- Future Students

 8. Three ORIGINAL Letters of Recommendation:

 - One from instructor/teacher who taught any college-level academic courses taken by the applicant in the areas of a) Mathematics, or b) Science, or c) English, or d) Psychology.

-- One from an Occupational Therapist who supervised volunteer/work experiences related to services for persons with disabilities.
+- One from an Occupational Therapist who supervised volunteer/work/shadowing experiences related to services for persons with disabilities.

 - One from a person (unrelated) who can provide a character reference.
 Examples include: a former or current employer, co-worker, mentor, religious leader, counselor, coach, and charity/volunteer organization leader.

 9. Personal Essay: All applicants must compose an essay as listed on OTCAS.
 The personal essay is an important part of your application for admission and provides you with an opportunity for you to clearly and effectively express your ideas.
 The essay must capture the interest of the reader, be relevant to the theme of the essay, and convey a message that is clear and relatable.
 Please use language that conveys an understanding of the professionalism required at this level, the healthcare environment, and occupational therapy.
-Lastly, please adhere to the pragmatics of language, such as spelling, punctuation, and grammar.
+Lastly, please adhere to standard writing conventions, such as correct spelling, punctuation, and grammar.

 10. Successful Completion of a Group Interview: Candidates, who meet all minimum requirements, will be invited to a group interview and open house within three weeks after the January 15th supplemental application deadline.